marwanthestudent/marwanthestudent.github.io/_pages/about.md

 ## Research

-I'm currently involved in projects at the intersection of **signal processing**, **embedded systems**, and **HCI** at the [Hybrid Atelier](https://hybridatelier.uta.edu).
+I'm involved in projects that focuses on sensing and modeling heterogeneous fluid systems to estimate properties like slurry thickness and dryness in real time.
+My work combines custom sensing pipelines, statistical modeling, and embedded systems at the [Hybrid Atelier](https://hybridatelier.uta.edu).

-I focus on designing responsive hardware prototypes, developing signal-based interaction systems and user-centered embedded solutions.

 ## Teaching